pdfcpu/pdfcpu/README.md

 ### Status
 Version: 0.0.7

+* Encryption support is available for the PDF standard security handler.
-The extraction code for font files and images is experimental and serves as proof of concept only.
+* The extraction code for font files and images is experimental and serves as proof of concept only.

 ### To Do